AbdullahAdil145/Job-Application-Tracker/README.md

-# Stealthy Job Tracker
+Job Tracker

-**Stealthy Job Tracker** is a full-stack application with a Chrome Extension and a web dashboard that helps users track job applications effortlessly.
+**Job Tracker** is a full-stack application with a Chrome Extension and a web dashboard that helps users track job applications effortlessly.
 It allows users to save job posts directly from their browser and later view, modify, filter, and analyze them through a dashboard.

 # What Was Built: